-No-code, rule-based chatbots give you full control over the conversation, since they follow a pre-designed script they cant’ steer away from.
-In terms of making it memorable, you can write the script to showcase your brand’s personality, add touches of humor, and use visual components like GIFs or videos.
+First, you have no-code, rule-based chatbots that give you full control over the conversation, since they follow a pre-designed script they can't steer away from.
+In terms of making it memorable, you can write the script to showcase your brand's personality, add touches of humor, and use visual components like GIFs or videos.
 When it comes to personalization, Landbot, for example, allows you to use Variables that collect and store data in real-time, which can then serve to send personalized marketing messages.
 All this can contribute to boosting engagement and increasing customer satisfaction.

 Contests are a great way to acquire new leads and boost brand awareness through a fun and engaging activity.
 And, you guessed it, you can run them on WhatsApp.

 In addition to the broad benefits of using WhatsApp for marketing, WhatsApp contests are very helpful in growing contact lists, doing audience research, and boosting engagement.

 It's simple — the possibility of earning a prize.

 With the option of a special offer on the table, active users are much more likely to opt-in to receive promotional messages from a business, which adds them to your contact list.
 They're also more willing to share information beyond just their email address into more personal aspects like their hobbies and interests.
 This, in turn, can be leveraged to create more personalized experiences.
 And when it comes to engagement, contests are simply more interactive messages than most other marketing tactics.

 WhatsApp contests come in many different shapes and sizes, like “caption-this” games or fill-in-the-blank.

 So, how do you get started with WhatsApp Marketing?